Johnny Mnemonic (film): Critical response

+Accolades

 Reeves's performance in the film earned him a Golden Raspberry Award nomination for Worst Actor (also for A Walk in the Clouds), but he lost to Pauly Shore for Jury Duty.
 The film was filed under the Founders Award (What Were They Thinking and Why?) at the 1995 Stinkers Bad Movie Awards and was also a dishonourable mention for Worst Picture.

+Despite the generally negative reception, the film earned two nominations at the 16th Genie Awards: Best Art Direction/Production Design (Nilo Rodis-Jamero) and Best Overall Sound (Don White, Douglas Ganton, Leslie Shatz, Scott Purdy).
+It also won the Golden Reel Award, as the highest-grossing Canadian film of 1995.

 Legacy

-In a career retrospective of Reeves' films for Entertainment Weekly, Chris Nashawaty ranked the film as Reeves' second worst, calling the film's fans "nuts" for liking it.
+In a career retrospective of Reeves' films for Entertainment Weekly, Chris Nashawaty ranked the film as Reeves' second worst behind Even Cowgirls Get the Blues, calling the film's fans "nuts" for liking it.
 While acknowledging the film's issues, critic Ty Burr attributed its poor reviews to critics' unfamiliarity with Gibson's work.
 The Quietus described the film as having "all the makings of a cult classic", and its release to streaming sites in 2021 resulted in a passionate defense by Rowan Righelato in The Guardian, who said it was "a testament to Longo's genius" that the film remained as eccentric as it was despite the studio's recut.
 Inverse also recommended the film.
 In a retrospective review from 2021, Peter Bradshaw, film critic for The Guardian, rated it 4/5 stars and wrote, "Perhaps it's quaint, but it's also watchable, and it is the kind of sci-fi that is genuinely audacious".

 The Wachowskis used Johnny Mnemonic as template for describing The Matrix to investors, and the 2011 video game Deus Ex: Human Revolution was influenced by Johnny Mnemonic.
 The props from the film were transformed into sculptures by artist Dora Budor for her 2015 solo exhibition, Spring.